vkuznet/TFaaS/README.md

   "name": "myModel", "params":"/path/params.json"
 }
 ```
-It includes TF model, labels and parameters file names as well as
+It includes full path to our TF model, labels and parameters files as well as
 name of our TF model.
 Now we can run our python client:
 ```
 # define url for TFaaS